Owe Jonsson

 Owe Jonsson (23 November 1940 – 29 September 1962) was a Swedish sprinter, ice hockey player and bandy player.

 Jonsson mostly competed in 100–400 m sprint events, winning seven national titles in 1960–1962.
-His favorite distance was 200 m, in which he broke the Swedish national record six times and won the European champion title in Belgrade in September 1962.
-Less than two weeks after that he died in a car accident on the road between his hometown, Växjö and Alvesta.
+His favorite distance was 200 m, in which he broke the Swedish national record six times and won the European champion title in Belgrade in September 1962 with a new record of 20.7.
+Less than two weeks after that he died in a car accident on the road between his hometown, Växjö, and Alvesta.
 A street near the athletics track in Växjö is named after him.
 Besides athletics, Jonsson also played ice hockey and bandy for Nässjö IF.